In this constitution,

 6.3.
 Election procedure

-- If there are more than three nominees for any one position, an instant-runoff voting system shall be used.
+- if there are more than three nominees for any one position, a preferential ballot voting system shall be used.

-- Each member may cast one vote for each position in the election.
+- each member may cast one ballot for each position in the election.

 6.4.
 Transition of the executive